 I can’t pretend it’s always easy to make time for myself, or that I’ve got this completely sorted, but I’m always working on it.

-Sleep, journalling and yoga all make a big difference to how I look and feel.
+Sleep, journaling, and yoga all make a big difference in how I look and feel.

 - An extra hour in bed gives me more energy.